-We toured both Sierra Nevada Brewery locations– one in Chico, California, and the other in Mills River, North Carolina.
-Here’s what we thought of the free tour, the Beer Geek tour, and the restaurants!
+We toured both Sierra Nevada Brewery locations – one in Chico, California, and the other in Mills River, North Carolina.
+Here's what we thought of the free tour and the Beer Geek tour!

 This post is not sponsored.
 We just like beer.

 Tell Me About Sierra Nevada Beer

 Sierra Nevada is (as of 2019) the third largest craft beer brewer in the United States.

 Their original brewery is in Chico, California, and they recently opened a second brewery in Mills River, North Carolina.

 The beer company is named after the Sierra Nevada mountain range, and the brand promotes environmental sustainability and a love of the outdoors.